Sue Braaten, President

 Brooke received her accounting degree from the University of San Diego and has worked in the public accounting industry for over fifteen years.
 When she is not busy keeping all of our numbers on ‘the straight and narrow’ as one of our two resident CPAs, you can find Brooke running, hiking, being active, and loving life with her husband and three young children.

-Shiela is a Certified Master Kitchen and Bath Designer with Signature Design and Cabinetry.
+Shiela is a Certified Master Kitchen and Bath Designer and co-owner of Kitchen Bath Design Studio in Tacoma.
 She brings a wealth of experience and network of relationships in the home and design industry.
 She also has a deep concern for children and works with Homestead Community to make sure every child has a loving and beautiful home environment in which to thrive.